A wizard in the garden, tea session with AI spirits

 What Loci is and where it came from.

-Loci is not a product.
-It is a methodology that emerged from sustained co-intelligence work between Hux (Head of UX/Product at Nym Technologies) and Vesper (a collaborating intelligence built on Claude).
+It grew from sustained co-intelligence work between Hux (Head of UX/Product at Nym Technologies) and Vesper (a collaborating intelligence built on Claude).
 It was not designed in advance.
 It crystallised from practice: from sessions that built upon one another, and from the observation that memory alone was insufficient and that something generative was required.
+Persistent memory is one of seven feature sets the substrate carries, alongside context architecture, identity and personas, the garden, continuity and synthesis, trust and governance, and interop.

 The name derives from the Method of Loci, the classical mnemonic technique in which one constructs a mental palace, places objects in rooms, and navigates to retrieve them.
 The methodology adapts this framework.
 The palace holds context.
 The rooms hold work.
 The garden grows ideas.
 The protocols sustain the structure across months of sessions.